 Although, when I was just getting started in the working world, back when we still had to wear a skirt and pantyhose to work every day, I dressed almost entirely out of my mother’s wardrobe.
 I even got a job in a very exclusive clothing store in Denver, when I was 19 — mostly because I borrowed my mother’s clothes to dress for the interview.
 My mother was in to tailored shoulders and waists.
 I loved fashion when I worked at that store.
 I even worked as a dresser for a fashion show, once.
 I subscribed to Women’s Wear Daily, and I got to meet some famous designers when they came in to the store for trunk showings.

 Rambling on but picking up the thread of work wear, the last job I ever had that required me to wear a skirt to work was 20 years ago.
 It was PriceWaterhouseCoopers, and I was sole tech support for the Austin office.
 I had to crawl under desks in a skirt and heels until they relaxed the dress code and allowed women to wear slacks to work — and even then, I once got sent home because I wasn’t wearing hosiery under my pants.
 Wow.
-What I totally just meant to convey was an image of me crawling around under desks in a skirt and heels to run cables and check network connections.

 Ok, let’s begin with the next job.
 No dress code there, so I wore my Levi’s 501’s to work every day.
 Mostly because I could.